gsimon75-cloud/gke_lb_demo/README.md

 1. `docker push` is running as root
 2. It starts talking with the GSE server, reaches the authentication phase
-3. Calls out to `gcloud` for credentials **still as root**
+3. Calls out to `gcloud` for credentials, **still as root**
-4. `gcloud` is also running as root
+4. So `gcloud` is also running as root
 5. It tries to get its active config and such information from `~/.config/gcloud/`
-6. That **refers to the home folder of root**
+6. That refers to the home folder of root, and **not to ours**
 7. There certainly are no credentials for our logged-in service account

-(It took about two hours of following the scripts and tracing `docker` with `strace`, but finally managed to catch it :D !)
+(It took about two hours of debugging the scripts and tracing `docker` with `strace`, but finally managed to catch it :D !)

 ### The solution

-What `docker` does when asking `gcloud` for credentials is like this: `echo "https://eu.gcr.io" | gcloud auth docker-helper get`, and expects the credentials in .json format: `{ "Secret": "...", "Username": "_dcgcloud_token" }`
+What `docker` actually does when asking `gcloud` for credentials is like this: `echo "https://eu.gcr.io" | gcloud auth docker-helper get`, and expects the credentials in .json format: `{ "Secret": "...", "Username": "_dcgcloud_token" }`

-That is the username and password `docker` shall use to access the server `eu.gcr.io`, so we may as well login there with these credentials: `sudo docker login -u "_dcgcloud_token" -p "..." eu.gcr.io`.
+That is the username and password `docker` uses to access the server `eu.gcr.io`, so we may as well login there with these credentials: `sudo docker login -u "_dcgcloud_token" -p "..." eu.gcr.io`.

-The token has a limited validity period, so it should be performed right before the `sudo docker push ...`, and then we can log out as well: `sudo docker logout https://eu.gcr.io`
+The token has a limited validity period, so it should be performed right before the `sudo docker push ...`, but then all the `sudo docker ...` commands work fine, and finally we can log out as well: `sudo docker logout https://eu.gcr.io`

-NOTE: This token is the same as what's in the structure returned by `gcloud config config-helper --format=json`.
+NOTE: This token is the same as that in the structure returned by `gcloud config config-helper --format=json`, so the playbook uses that one.

 ### Summary